-Dunham Massey is in Altrincham, Greater Manchester and about 40 minutes from Chester and is one of the largest National Trust placed in the North West.
+Dunham Massey is in Altrincham, Greater Manchester.
+It is about 40 minutes from Chester and easily accessible using the motorway.
+It is one of the largest National Trust places in the North West.

 The main house requires a ticket but if you are a national trust member then it is free.
 The house is very large and very beautiful and takes about 30-45 minutes to look round, although you could stay longer if you wanted to read everything and speak with the staff.

-In the Gallery you have the chance to watch a video about the main house and how it was used as a hospital during the war, which I found fascinating although bare in mind it’s not aimed at children.
+In the Gallery you have the chance to watch a video about the main house and how it was used as a hospital during the war, which I found fascinating although bare in mind the video is not aimed at children and can be a bit gruesome.
 However, if you do want to watch the video and you have small children I would recommend you go to the far side of the room and watch it from there as there is also a dress up area that will keep the children entertained whilst you watch the short clip.

-From here we wandered through another room that was full of outfits and jewelry and then found ourselves in the ward from when it was a hospital.
+From here we wandered through another room that was full of outfits and jewellery and then found ourselves in the ward from when it was a hospital.

 As with all the great National Trust houses they try and make them interactive and Dunham Massey is no different as here the children can touch some of the equipment and try their hand at applying bandages.

-To the left of the main house is the entrance to the gated gardens, again you need a ticket for this but it is free for National Trust members and dogs are not permitted in this area.
-These gardens are beautiful and surround a large green area where we were lucky enough to listen to some live music, so check the website for special events.
+To the left of the main house is the entrance to the gated gardens, again you need a ticket for this but it is free for National Trust members.
+These gardens are beautiful and surround a large green area where we were lucky enough to listen to some live music that we weren’t expecting.

-There are two cafe areas serving a variety of food and drink as well as an ice cream parlor which is a must on a hot day.
-There are a few benches dotted about but not many with tables but there is certainly enough space to lay out your pic nic blankets and enjoy your own food and drink on the grass if you wish.
+There are two cafe areas serving a variety of food and drink as well as an ice cream parlour which is a must on a hot day.
+There are a few benches dotted about but not many with tables but there is certainly enough grass space to lay out your pic nic blankets and enjoy your own food and drink if you wish.

 As National Trust places go I would highly recommend a visit to Dunham Massey.
 It is suitable for the whole family, parking is free for National Trust members, and you could easily stay for at least half a day, longer if the weather is nice.